Guard Leadership 2026/27

 must meet the following requirements:

-- at least one marching season with the OHHS Color Guard PLUS one season with OHHS Winter Guard
+- at least one season with the OHHS Color Guard (Wildcat Show Band)

 Audition Packet Inclusions

-- You must be able to show that you have an understanding of basic body movement & flag.
+- Create 1 minute of choreography (around 120 counts) to the music of your choice.
+Show that you have a strong understanding of basic body movement & flag.
 For weapon skills, basic beginner’s knowledge needed.

-We want to see what you have in mind for the show.
 You will share ideas for colors, equipment, costumes, etc. Once you have it all together, you present that to us before/at your interview.

-What to include: pictures, video samples (your own or links found online) - your board can be as simple or detailed as you’d like:
+- What to include: pictures, video samples (your own or links found online) - your board can be as simple or detailed as you’d like:

 - Visuals: Costume design/colors, props, screen designs, colors you see for each movement.